SfortzaPhantom/Working-Experience/README.md

 All Minecraft mod translations are done from English to Russian unless other stated.
 Unapproved / unavailable translations are _highlighted in italic_ (you should install them by modifying your local mod file).

+All Minecraft mods are written by vibecoding, take it or leave it.
+Unpublished mods are _highlighted in italic._

 All visual novels are translated from English to Russian.

 # 🎓 Translations